Geraldton Walleye Classic - Rules skip to content

 Live Release of Fish

-a.
-Every effort must be made to keep the Walleye alive through the use of built-in or securely fastened, properly aerated or circulating live wells.
+1. Every effort must be made to keep the walleye alive using built-in or securely fastened, properly aerated or circulating livewells.

-d.
-All fish must be released into Kenogamisis Lake by tournament officials.
+4. All fish weighed must be released back into the tournament body of water by tournament officials.

 Morning Equipment Inspections

-d.
-Once a team’s boat is inspected under no circumstances will a competitor’s boat pull alongside another competitor’s boat at any time.
+5. Once a team's boat is inspected, under no circumstances will a competitor's boat pull alongside another competitor's boat.

 Starting Procedure

-a.
-The Official Starter will release the teams one at a time using a trickle start, beginning at 7:30 AM.
+1. The Official Starter will release the teams one at a time using a trickle start or following host tournament procedure, beginning at 7:30 AM.
 Each boat will start approximately 5 seconds apart.

 starting-procedure-picture

-Boats will start one at a time.
-Starting order will be determined by their team numbers.
+• Boats will start one at a time.
+The starting order will be determined by their team number or by host tournament.

 Boundaries